 All Kenosha County employees and their immediate family who live in their household have access to our Employee Assistance Program (EAP) at no cost.
 The EAP is focused on assisting employees with achieving a healthy work-life balance from mental health, addiction, financial concerns to caregiving and many other areas that impact our lives.
-The benefit offers confidential access to face-to-face counseling and the work-life services team by visiting the website www.login.lifeworks.com or calling 1-844-261-3286.
+The benefit offers confidential access to face-to-face counseling and the work-life services team by visiting the website mylifematters.com or calling 1-800-634-6433.